tpwo/google-keep-extractor/README.md

     └── Takeout
         ├── Keep
-        │   ├── JSON, HTML, and attachments
+        │   ├── JSON & HTML files, and attachments
         └── archive_browser.html

 Please, copy `Takeout` folder into this repo root, and run the script: